 If you intend on doing business abroad, you want a company name that will be accepted the world over.
 You can use translators like Google Translate to see what a potential company name means in another language.

-A Good Company Name Must Suit The Industry In Which You Are
+- A Good Company Name Must Suit The Industry In Which You Are Involved

 Don't select the name "Hawthorn Chemicals" if your holding company is primarily involved with real estate holdings--it just doesn't make sense.
 Choose a company name that somehow relates to the industry you are involved in or one that is, to a large degree, neutral in this respect.